j0nathan-ll0yd/aws-cloudformation-media-downloader/README.md

 ## PRODUCTION TODOS

-* Extract types from aws-sdk for handleAuthorization response
-* Fix coverage reports so they only reflect typescript
-* Upgrade to Node.js 10.x (whatever is supported by AWS)
+* PREREQ: Convert from YAML to JSON, and generate template.yaml file
-* Revise filenames to be YYYYMMDD-[{$author}], with description in body
+* PREREQ: Allow variables to be injected in to template.yaml
-* Support push notifications
+* TODO: Force API Gateway deploy on each push (https://currentlyunnamed-theclassic.blogspot.com/2018/12/mastering-cloudformation-for-api.html)

 ## NICE TODOS